 [Selectable]: You can move the AF frame by touching the desired point on the LCD screen.
-You can also use the joystick (8 directions) or SELECT dial.
+You can also use the joystick (8 directions).
 Press the CANCEL button to return the AF frame to the center of the screen.

 [Center Frame]: A fixed AF frame appears at the center of the screen.